Did You Trade P.E. Time for Computer Time? (I Didn’t.)

 Once I started running my business full-time, I grew it into a nice little agency.
 My client base grew and I began to attract more and more healers, coaches, and wellness practitioners.
 (They seemed to vibe with my ‘love what you do’ and ‘screw the ‘Shoulds’ when it comes to your marketing strategy’ approach.)

-Eventually, I burnt out on WordPress (read this to find out some of why), sold my agency, and went solely into consulting for a few years.
+Eventually, I burnt out on WordPress, sold my agency, and went solely into consulting for a few years.

 But consulting didn’t give me enough of a creative outlet, and I missed the old days of handing a client a ‘tangible’ thing with a flourish and a Ta-daaa! to wrap up our time together.